wellcomecollection/wellcomecollection.org/server/views/docs/PROGRESS_NOTES.md

 We’ll regularly publish information about new features here.

+You can also sign up to take part in user research (surveys, in-person and online activities).
+[Register for the Wellcome Collection User Panel](https://www.surveymonkey.co.uk/r/WQXZT8R) to contribute to our exciting redevelopment.

 ## Progress Notes
 **February 2017: Launched a new Explore section**
 * Began publishing Wellcome Collection’s blog to the [Explore](https://next.wellcomecollection.org/explore) section.